Image by sasun bughdaryan from iStock

 Is There A Decision To Be Made?

-• Initiates Insightful Conversations: It opens up a dialogue revealing necessary information about the decision-making process and the decision-maker’s mindset.
+1. Starts Insightful Conversations: It’s like opening a treasure chest of insights into the decision-making process and the decision-maker’s mindset.

 Decision-Making Complexity